Epistam/epistam.github.io/CompSci/nas.the_beginning.md

-maximum of 4 SATA ports, and that also excluses the usual suspects when talking about DIY embedded projects : the Banana Pi, the Orange Pi, and the Raspberry Pi (although...  some madmen tried and actually succeeded in salvaging a PCIe 2.0 interface, but I think I not nearly proficient enough to achieve [this](http://archive.is/OODbO) level of hacking).
+maximum of 4 SATA ports, and that also excluses the usual suspects when talking about DIY embedded projects : the Banana Pi, the Orange Pi, and the Raspberry Pi (although...  some madmen tried and actually succeeded in salvaging a PCIe 2.0 interface, but I don't think I am nearly proficient enough to achieve [this](http://archive.is/OODbO) level of hacking).

 I have identified two SoCs which I think might fit these requirements :